 Allentown painted its bars, pubs, stores and restaurants with colorful art long before the rest of the city decided it was cool.
 The murals along Allen Street seemingly blend in with the creative, artistic fabric of Buffalo’s longtime bohemian neighborhood, from its rainbow colored sidewalks to the many galleries found on the surrounding streets.

 I start my walk near Days Park by a mural of philosopher Frederic Nietzsche, who declares, “Without Music, Life Would be a Mistake.”
-This mural has for years graced the side of one of Buffalo’s legendary music bars, Nietzsche’s, which features a Celtic music jam I love to attend every Saturday afternoon, As I continue on Allen Street, I notice eccentric and offbeat colors and collages on the side of nearly every building, from the mural on the side of Allen Street Hardware depicting the musicians who jammed there to the homage dedicated to Buffalo-born comic artist Spain Rodriguez on the side of Holley Farms Market.
+This mural has for years graced the side of one of Buffalo’s legendary music bars, Nietzsche’s, which features a Celtic music jam I love to attend every Saturday afternoon.
+As I continue on Allen Street, I notice eccentric and offbeat colors and collages on the side of nearly every building.

 I stumble upon the maritime-themed “Voyage” mural by Chuck Tingley as I approach Elmwood Avenue, the busy intersection made magical by the soap bubbles filling the air – the work of Buffalo’s legendary Bubble Man who uses his nearby apartment to make living public art.